skt09/IndiGrader/docs/setup_guide.md

 ## 6. Distributing the Lab to Students
 Your students can fetch the starter kit directly from the server.
 1. Provide students with the command `curl http://<server-ip>:<port>/clients/setup.sh | bash`.
-2. They will automatically receive the `ig` command-line tool, fetch the lab, and be locked to their workstation's IP!
+2. This script retrieves the `ig` command-line tool, downloads the lab package, and registers the workstation's IP address on the server.

 ## 7. Last-Minute Config Changes (During the Lab)
 Because performance is critical during peak lab hours, FastAPI loads `config.json` into RAM once at startup rather than reading from disk on every single student request.